 - F Foundation: educational experiences, which are broadly based and compulsory for all students.
-The following courses have been designated as Foundation Courses: EN10F, SC10F, MA10F, PE10F, SS10F, EN20F, GE20F, PE20F, SC20F, HI30F - G General: general education experiences for all students. - S Specialized: educational experiences in specialized areas leading to further studies beyond high school. - M Modified: educational experiences intended for students with specific cognitive disabilities and where the provincial subject area curriculum outcomes have been modified to take into account the learning requirements of a student; an Individual Education Plan (IEP) is required for each student. - I Individualized: educational experiences intended for students with significant cognitive disabilities and are developmentally and age appropriate and highly individualized to take into account the learning requirements of the student; an Individual Education Plan (IEP) is required for each student. - E EAL: educational experiences designed to assist students for whom English is not a first language in making a transition into the English program. - IB International Baccalaureate - PB Preparation for International Baccalaureate Programme - X French Immersion i.e. H - Preparation for Advanced Placement Program
+The following courses have been designated as Foundation Courses: EN10F, SC10F, MA10F, PE10F, SS10F, EN20F, GE20F, PE20F, SC20F, HI30F - G General: general education experiences for all students. - S Specialized: educational experiences in specialized areas leading to further studies beyond high school. - M Modified: educational experiences intended for students with specific cognitive disabilities and where the provincial subject area curriculum outcomes have been modified to take into account the learning requirements of a student; an Individual Education Plan (IEP) is required for each student. - I Individualized: educational experiences intended for students with significant cognitive disabilities and are developmentally and age appropriate and highly individualized to take into account the learning requirements of the student; an Individual Education Plan (IEP) is required for each student. - E EAL: educational experiences designed to assist students for whom English is not a first language in making a transition into the English program. - IB International Baccalaureate - PB Preparation for International Baccalaureate Programme - X French Immersion approved or registered by the province experiences for all students